Call for papers: HSA 2021 Conference – Preparing for the future and learning from the past

 By Tom Simcock

-Dr Tom Simcock is a Research Fellow at Edge Hill University and Chair of Renting Evidence.
+Dr Tom Simcock is a Research Fellow and Research Manager of the Healthy Housing Initiative at the University of Huddersfield, Chair of the Housing Studies Association, and Chair of Renting Evidence.
 He is an applied psychologist, with a keen interest in the application of psychological theory in housing, especially the intersection between housing and work.
 Tom's research on the private rented sector has focussed on regulatory reform, welfare reforms including Universal Credit, and short-term letting.
 Tom regularly provides input to policy makers, and recently gave evidence to the Welsh Parliament.

 You may also like…